Prioritized Repairing and Consistent Query Answering in Relational Databases: Completion-optimal repairs

-All repairs are globally optimal, but only $I_1'$ and $I_2'$ are common optimal. \end{example} We observe, however, that under certain conditions this hierarchy collapses. \begin{proposition} $\mathcal{P}Rep$, $\mathcal{G}Rep$, and $\mathcal{C}Rep$ coincide under one of the following conditions: \begin{itemize} \item[(i)] the set of constraints $F$ consists of one key dependency only; \item[(ii)] the priority $\succ$ can be extended to acyclic priorities only. \end{itemize} Moreover, $\mathcal{G}Rep$ and $\mathcal{C}Rep$ coincide if \begin{itemize} \item[(iii)] the set of constraints $F$ consists of one functional dependency only. \end{itemize} \end{proposition} \prf{ For {\em (i)} to show that $\mathcal{P}Rep\sqsubseteq\mathcal{C}Rep$ in the presence of exactly one key dependency, we use the fact the conflict graph is a union of pairwise disjoint cliques and every repair consists of one element selected from each clique.
+Recall from the previous section that $\PRep\neq\GRep$ (cf.\ Figure~\ref{fig:preference}).
+We note that in Example~\ref{ex:comm-optim-repa} all repairs are globally optimal but only $I_1'$ and $I_2'$ are completion optimal which shows that $\CRep\neq \GRep$.
+Thus, the hierarchy is proper.
+We observe, however, that under certain conditions this hierarchy collapses. \begin{proposition} $\PRep$, $\GRep$, and $\CRep$ coincide under one of the following conditions: \begin{itemize} \item[(i)] the set of constraints $F$ consists of one key dependency only; \item[(ii)] the priority $\succ$ can be extended to acyclic priorities only. \end{itemize} Moreover, $\GRep$ and $\CRep$ coincide if \begin{itemize} \item[(iii)] the set of constraints $F$ consists of one functional dependency only. \end{itemize} \end{proposition} \begin{proof} For \emph{(i)} to show that $\PRep\sqsubseteq\CRep$ in the presence of exactly one key dependency, we use the fact that the conflict graph is a union of pairwise disjoint cliques and every repair consists of exactly one element selected from each clique.